Craps: Multi-roll bets

-These are bets that may not be settled on the first roll and may need any number of subsequent rolls before an outcome is determined.
+These are bets that may not be settled on the first roll and may need one or more subsequent rolls before an outcome is determined.

 Most multi-roll bets may fall into the situation where a point is made by the shooter before the outcome of the multi-roll bet is decided.
 These bets are often considered "not working" on the new come-out roll until the next point is established, unless the player calls the bet as "working."

 Casino rules vary on this; some of these bets may not be callable, while others may be considered "working" during the come-out.
 Dealers will usually announce if bets are working unless otherwise called off.
 If a non-working point number placed, bought or laid becomes the new point as the result of a come-out, the bet is usually refunded, or can be moved to another number for free.

 Place

 Players can bet any point number (4, 5, 6, 8, 9, 10) by placing their wager in the come area and telling the dealer how much and on what number(s), "30 on the 6", "5 on the 5", or "25 on the 10".
 These are typically "Place Bets to Win".
-These are bets that the number bet on will be rolled before a 7 is rolled.
+These are bets that the number bet on will be rolled before a 7 is rolled, similar to the Pass odds bets.
 These bets are considered working bets, and will continue to be paid out each time a shooter rolls the number bet.
 On a come-out roll, a place bet is considered to be not in effect unless the player who made it specifies otherwise.
 This bet may be removed or reduced at any time until it loses; in the latter case, the player must abide by any table minimums.

 Place bets to win pay out at slightly worse than the true odds: 9-to-5 on points 4 or 10, 7-to-5 on points 5 or 9, and 7-to-6 on points 6 or 8.
 The place bets on the outside numbers (4,5,9,10) should be made in units of $5, (on a $5 minimum table), in order to receive the correct exact payout of $5 paying $7 or $5 paying $9.
 The place bets on the 6 & 8 should be made in units of $6, (on a $5 minimum table), in order to receive the correct exact payout of $6 paying $7.
 For the 4 and 10, it is to the player's advantage to 'buy' the bet (see below).

 An alternative form, rarely offered by casinos, is the "place bet to lose."
 This bet is the opposite of the place bet to win and pays off if a 7 is rolled before the specific point number.
 The place bet to lose typically carries a lower house edge than a place bet to win.
-Payouts are 4–5 on points 6 or 8, 5–8 on 5 or 9, and 5–11 on 4 or 10.
+Payouts are 4-to-5 on points 6 or 8, 5-to-8 on 5 or 9, and 5-to-11 on 4 or 10.